-GE Profile, KitchenAid, and Frigidaire offer electric cooktops (and gas cooktops as well) with downdraft in 30-inch widths.
-You can also find 36-inch models from Frigidaire Professional and KitchenAid.
+GE Profile and KitchenAid offer electric cooktops (and gas cooktops as well) with downdraft in 30-inch widths.
+You can also find 36-inch models from Frigidaire Professional and KitchenAid, although Frigidaire has discontinued their lineup and it is uncertain if they will update it with new models.
 The KitchenAid 36" models come with five burners.
 More choices are always better, and these companies offer great products in this and every appliance category.
 Let’s take a look at a couple of the best downdraft electric cooktop models on the market!

 The GE Profile PP9830SJSS is a 30-inch downdraft electric cooktop with four radiant burners and a powerful exhaust system to take care of your ventilation needs.
 At a price of $1,829 in stainless steel, it offers a lot of style and function, combining two appliances in one package.
 It's also available in black starting at $1,729 and white for around $1,779.

 The 3,000W right front burner can be adjusted from 9" to a 6" to accommodate different pan sizes.
 It has two 7" burners on the left side that can be joined together by using the bridge burner, making one large oval 4,400W cooking surface.
 In the right rear, it has a 6" 1,500W burner for your smaller pans.